AdediranTaiwo/Power-BI-project/README.md

 ### Tools Used
 Tools Used:
-- Excel for data cleaning and analysis.
+- Excel for data cleaning and analysis.[Download Here](htts://microsoft.com)
-- SQL for querying and data manipulation.
-- Power BI for visualization and reporting.**
+- Power BI for visualization and reporting.
+[Download Here](htts://power BI.com)

 ### Data Sources
-The primary source of this data is the sales data produced by the company
+The primary source of this data is the sales data produced by the company.

 ### Data Transformation and Cleaning